belindadunu/deployment4/README.md

 - Cost-effective and easy to get started.

 **Alternatives:**
 I also considered using [Datadog](https://www.datadoghq.com/) which offers advanced dashboards, integration with many services, and robust analytics.
-However, for this simple infrastructure, Datadog was overkill.
+However, for this simple infrastructure, Datadog may have been a bit much.
 In the future, as the infrastructure grows, Datadog may be worth investigating.

 To set up CloudWatch: